andyacs/DAT7-classwork/class-2-homework.md

 #7.
 Count the number of occurrences of the word 'dictionary' (regardless of case) across all files in the DAT7 repo.
 	`grep -i "dictionary" ~/DAT7/* | wc -w`

+    There are ten instances of the word "dictionary"